 The 2.5 Liter Sports introduced midway through 1949 was more than just a re-engined version of the 14 hp Sports.
 It featured independent front suspension and hydro-mechanical brakes (with full hydraulics on the last few built), as well as a subtly different body, with winding windows replacing the side curtains of the earlier car.
 Note also that the embryonic running boards between the fenders are gone, and the grille narrows more towards the base.
 Overall, it was a fine-performing remodel with up to 120 hp on tap.
 Too bad it had to compete with the new XK120 from Jaguar; only 85 were sold.
 At the same time, though, racing specialists Connaught* were adopting the Lea-Francis engine and chassis for their L2 sports cars and road racer L3.
 In 2-liter form, it appeared in their Formula 2 chassis in 1952, and later in the F2-based 1.5 liter Connaught AL/SR sports racer, which Stirling Moss raced.
 Late examples of the Connaught F2 used a version of the aluminum block L-F developed in an effort to compete with Offenhauser midget racing engines in the US.
 So Lea-Francis engines were making racing news again...

 The year after the "standard" 2.5 Litre Sports appeared, Westlands* built the blue 2.5 Litre Sports 4-passenger below.
-The fender line is a bit more modern than the standard car, with front fenders meeting the rear with unbroken flanks, like those on the Jag XK120.
-While appearance predicts that of the special Abbott-bodied 4-passenger XK120 that appeared a year later in 1951, the Westlands 4-passenger seems to have a bit more wheelbase than the 99 inches of the standard 2-passenger.
+The fender line is a bit more modern than the standard car, with front fenders meeting the rear with unbroken flanks, like those on the Jaguar XK120.
+The design predicts that of the special Abbott-bodied 4-passenger XK120 that appeared a year later in 1951.
+The Westlands 4-passenger seems to have a bit more wheelbase than the 99 inches of the standard 2-passenger L-F.

 The car-building part of Lea-Francis succumbed to all that competition in 1954, and the company survived as a maker of farm equipment until 1960, when L-F built and exhibited 3 Lynx* prototypes on a tubular chassis design from 1948, updated with disc brakes and a 2.6 liter Ford Zephyr six.
 All had the same blimp-like styling, and despite an eye-catching (to put it kindly) show car in mauve and gold, failed to garner any orders from customers.
 As the financially-strapped company couldn't build any production versions without those customer deposits, that was the end of the Lynx, and of car production at Lea Francis.